 A tense second quarter

-After a slight improvement in the first quarter of 2025, the second quarter saw a clear deterioration in the payment behaviour of French companies.
+After a slight improvement in the first quarter of 2025, the second quarter saw a marked deterioration in the payment behaviour of French companies.
 Analysis of the data from our observatory confirms a general hardening of the situation, driven by growing cash flow pressures.

 General deterioration in payment behaviour